-Polio boosters offered in U.K. after virus was detected
+London kids to be offered polio shot after more virus found

 LONDON (AP) — British health authorities say they will offer a polio booster dose to children aged 1 to 9 in London, after finding evidence the virus has been spreading in multiple regions of the capital, despite not confirming any cases of the paralytic disease in people.

-In a statement on Wednesday, Britain’s Health Security Agency said it detected polio viruses derived from the oral polio vaccine in sewage water from eight boroughs of London but had not identified any cases.
+In a statement on Wednesday, Britain’s Health Security Agency said it had detected polio viruses derived from the oral polio vaccine in sewage water from eight boroughs of London, but had not identified any cases.

-Its analysis of the virus samples suggested “transmission has gone beyond a close network of a few individuals” but it had not found anyone infected with the virus.
-Only one in 200 polio infections leads to paralysis; most people don’t show any symptoms, according to the World Health Organization.
+Its analysis of the virus samples suggested “transmission has gone beyond a close network of a few individuals” but that it had not found anyone infected with the virus.
+According to the World Health Organization, only one in 200 polio infections leads to paralysis; most people don’t show any symptoms.

 “This will ensure a high level of protection from paralysis and help reduce further spread,” the agency said.
 Most people across Britain are vaccinated against polio in childhood.
 It said the risk to the wider population was low.